SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 The correct method is to:

-1) Convert your reports to the **Power BI Desktop Projects (PBIP)** format, and check the files into version control
+1. Convert your reports to the **Power BI Desktop Projects (PBIP)** format, and check the files into version control

-2) Use Power BI's Git integration to deploy reports.
+2. Use Power BI's Git integration to deploy reports

 When a report is saved in the PBIP format, Power BI decomposes it into multiple text files.
 This allows version control to identify the parts of the report that were changed.
 Additionally, Power BI saves the data associated with the report separately in a file called cache.abf.
 This file should not be saved in version control.